holdencasey7/crc-busy-webscraper/README.md

 - credentials.json
 - token.json

 This portion is currently under construction.
 The goal is to have images uploaded automatically nightly, as opposed to manually.
+View data plots at https://drive.google.com/drive/folders/1zZjkRWWPLLI5-Xqet1RpJ1NwtgSfUV6s

 ## Non-Included Files